Organisation: Africa Network for Environment and Economic

 Profile of Candidate

-Rev. David Ugolor is presently coordinating the implementation of independent CSO monitoring of $322.5millions of the Abacha loot which will be used for conditional cash transfer programmes in Nigeria.
-The Conditional Cash Transfer Programme is one of the
+Rev. David Ugolor is presently coordinating the implementation of Independent CSO Monitoring of $322.5millions of Abacha loot which will is used for conditional cash transfer programme in Nigeria.
+The Conditional Cash Transfer Programme is one of the key social investment policies of the Federal Government of Nigeria that is targeting the poor Nigerians and will help address the issue of sustainable development goal in Nigeria.

 Please allow approximately 24 hours before comments are approved.